A Misdemeanor in Colorado Can Seriously Affect Your Future

 Level 2 drug misdemeanors, such as possession of more than two ounces of marijuana but less than six ounces, carry a four month potential jail sentence.
 Alternatively, the judge could give you one year of probation with 120 days to serve if you violate probation.

 Misdemeanor classes in Colorado include traffic offenses.
 A Class 1 traffic misdemeanor carries a 10 day minimum jail sentence, up to a maximum of one year.
 The fines range from $300 to $1,000.
 A Class 2 traffic misdemeanor, such as reckless driving, carries between 10 and 90 days in jail, along with a fine between $150 and $300.

 Call on Colorado Springs Top Criminal Defense Attorney, Austin M. Lux, Right Away if You Have a Misdemeanor in Colorado

 A misdemeanor conviction can lead to significant repercussions, so you should treat these charges seriously.
 When the weight of the government comes against you, even on a misdemeanor, you need an experienced attorney who will fight for you.

 As a former prosecuting attorney, Austin M. Lux knows how prosecutors think.
 Therefore, he knows just how to negotiate with them on your behalf.
 Don’t let the state infringe on your rights.
-Contact Colorado Springs defense attorney Austin M. Lux today at 719-368-7698.
+Contact Colorado Springs best defense attorney near me Austin M. Lux today at 719-368-7698.